rnd/infra/README.md

-# [WIP] Ops
+# Ops

-Containing collection of infra / ops related.
+Contains collection of infra / ops related.

 #### Top-level directories

 * [terraform/](terraform/) - the terraform config to maintain cloud
-  architecture.
+  architecture (currently only for GCP).